10 Best User Engagement Tools for SaaS in 2023

 As for the actual analytics, you’re able to see an overview of product usage.
 You can also create segments based on user personas, and see how behavior differs.
 If you want to dig even deeper, you can analyze an individual user’s behavior.

 Heap is a fantastic product analytics tool.
 It’s easy to set up, and even easier to start gaining valuable insights into your users’ behavior.
-That’s why it deserves a place on our list of the best customer engagement tools.
+That’s why it deserves a place on our list of the best customer engagement software.

 “I like Heap because of its ability yo gather data from users interactions in your platform or website and generate useful infographics, heat maps, funnels and more.
 With this tool you can collect ton of relevant info to understand your customers and the way they interact with your site.” — Mauricio G